zmmdv/compose/kafka/README.md

-kafka cluster made with docker-compose.yml on 3 different virtual hosts
+kafka cluster made with docker-compose on 3 different virtual hosts